biobakery/MetaPhlAn/README.md

 done
 ```

 After this step, you will have a folder "sams" containing the sam files and other MetaPhlAn2 output files.
 This step will take around 270 minutes.
 If you want to skip this step, you can download the sam files from the folder "sams" in [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

 Step 3.
-Produce the consensus-marker files which are the input for MetaPhlAn3_Strainer:
+Produce the consensus-marker files which are the input for MetaPhlAn2_Strainer:

+This step will reconstruct all species strains found in each sample and store them in a marker file (\*.markers).
+Those strains are referred as *sample-reconstructed strains*.
+Additional details in generating consensus sequences can be found [here](http://samtools.sourceforge.net/mpileup.shtml).
+The commands to run are:

 ```
 #!python